statpascal/emul99/readme.txt

 Known Bugs and Limitations

-- The unofficial video modes of the VDP are not supported.
+- The unofficial video modes of the VDP are implemented but remain untested (no software seems to use them).
 - The directory based disk DSR does not provide sector based access and cannot read directory information.
 Software requiring this may use the original disk controller DSR.